friedbrice/friedbrice.github.io/_pages/research.md

 for all \\( x, y \in L \\).

-I proved that the derivations of a parabolic Lie algebra (a Lie algebra that is realized as parabolic subalgebras of some reductive Lie algebra) are the sums of inner derivations and linear maps into the center that kill the derived algebras.
+I proved that the derivations of a parabolic Lie algebra (a Lie algebra that is realized as a parabolic subalgebras of some reductive Lie algebra) are the sums of inner derivations and linear maps into the center that kill the derived algebra.

 Explicitly, given a parabolic Lie algebra \\( L \\), the derivations algebra \\( \mathrm{Der} (L) \\) decomposes as the direct sum of ideals